nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #1.md

 WHERE customer_product.product_order = 1
 ```

-4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+**4. What is the most purchased item on the menu and how many times was it purchased by all customers?**

 ```sql
 SELECT sales.product_id, COUNT(sales.product_id) AS most_purchased